 As we mentioned before, they’re based on the Rocky Mountain goat – an antelope masquerading as a goat for coolness sake.
 It’s pretty hard to simulate their distinctive trait: being able to climb high and balance on steep surfaces.

-So instead, Goats in Minecraft can jump two blocks high rather than the standard one block.
+So instead, goats in Minecraft can jump two blocks high rather than the standard one block.
 They can clear small gaps with ease and look majestic when they do so.
+When encountered with a hole in the ground or blocks of powder snow, they can jump up to ten blocks high into the air.

-Generally they seem quite passive, and as CaptainSparklez discovered in the 1.17 beta update, they won’t attack you if you hit them first.
+Generally goats seem quite passive, and as CaptainSparklez discovered in the 1.17 beta update, they won’t attack you if you hit them first.
 Instead, they’ll randomly decide you need to be yeeted off a ledge and ram into you with full force.
-They don’t currently drop anything outside of a scrap of experience.
+Even if they do get a little angry for no reason, they’re more likely to target enemies to protect you.
+If the goat is attacked, it will run away from its attacker.

 Still, there’s plenty more to learn about the Caves & Cliffs update, and we’re not just talking about the new Minecraft mobs.
 From copper ore, to the Lush Caves, there is something for new and veteran players alike to discover when the Minecraft 1.17 Caves and Cliffs release date rolls around.